 assistive technologies employed by users.

 To help tenderers understand the basic requirements, information about accessibility principles and guidelines should be made available to them.
-You can do this by including a reference to the <a NDA it accessibility guidelines href="/Technology-ICT/Irish-National-IT-Accessibility-Guidelines/"> (now hosted on this website).
+You can do this by including a reference to the Irish National IT Accessibility Guidelines.

 Accessibility Targets for Specific Technologies